progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--It’s important to note that the reflog information is strictly local — it’s a log of what you’ve done in your repository.
 The references won’t be the same on someone else’s copy of the repository; and right after you initially clone a repository, you’ll have an empty reflog, as no activity has occurred yet in your repository.
 Running `git show HEAD@{2.months.ago}` will work only if you cloned the project at least two months ago — if you cloned it five minutes ago, you’ll get no results.-->

-Es ist wichtig zu verstehen, daß das Reflog ausschließlich lokale Daten enthält.
+Es ist wichtig zu verstehen, dass das Reflog ausschließlich lokale Daten enthält.
 Es ist ein Log darüber, was Du in Deinem Repository getan hast, und es ist nie dasselbe wie in einem anderen Clone des selben Repositories.
 Direkt nachdem Du ein Repository geklont hast, ist das Reflog leer, weil noch keine weitere Aktivität stattgefunden hat. `git show HEAD@{2.months.ago}` funktioniert nur dann, wenn das Projekt mindestens zwei Monate alt ist – wenn Du es vor fünf Minuten erst geklont hast, erhältst Du keine Ergebnisse.

 <!--### Ancestry References ###-->
 ### Vorfahren Referenzen ###